-“Whether you are a homeowner, business owner, disabled veteran or a taxpayer, it’s important you know your rights concerning the property tax laws” said Jan Tinsley, Chief Appraiser of Camp Central Appraisal District.
-“You can contact us about any property tax issues with full confidence that we will provide you the most complete, accurate and up-to-date available information to assist you.”
+Whether you are a homeowner, business owner, disabled veteran or a taxpayer, it’s important you know your rights concerning the property tax laws.
+You can contact the appraisal district and be provided with complete, accurate and up-to-date information to assist you.

 This includes information about the following programs.